Giants–Jets rivalry: First preseason games

 However, the Jets and Giants did not actually play each other until a preseason game at the Yale Bowl in New Haven, Connecticut, on August 17, 1969, in the lead up to the AFL–NFL merger.
 Giants' owner Wellington Mara had held up the merger until the Jets paid $10 million of "indemnity money."
 Despite being played at a neutral site in another market entirely, the game was viewed as a "turf war" by both opponents.
 The Giants, considered a mediocre team at the time which had struggles finding a permanent home through the 60s and mid-70s (thus using the Yale Bowl as a home stadium), were regarded as underdogs and were under much scrutiny by the media and their fans.
 The Jets on the other hand were coming off a win in Super Bowl III as the first AFL team to win an AFL-NFL Championship Game.
 Ultimately, the Jets won 37–14, resulting in a rare preseason firing of a head coach, in Giants coach Allie Sherman.
 The teams have played in the preseason annually since.

 Though the annual preseason game still served as a mild opportunity for bragging rights, the fervor of the rivalry had begun to fade by 1979.
 It weakened even further in 1990, when the Jets fired Joe Walton, a former player and coach for the Giants who had other former Giants on his staff.
 Another reason is that because the Jets and the Giants are in different conferences, they have only met in the regular season 11 times since the 1970 AFL–NFL merger.
 Under the league's current scheduling formula, in use since 2002, the two New York teams only met every four years, and can only meet in the postseason if they both advance to the Super Bowl.

 Since the teams' move to MetLife Stadium, their annual preseason matchup has colloquially been referred to as the "Snoopy Bowl", in reference to MetLife having formerly used the Peanuts character as its mascot.
+A trophy, called the MetLife Trophy or Snoopy Trophy, was also awarded to the winner during the 2010s.